turbot/steampipe-postgres-fdw/README.md

 ## Open Source & Contributing

-This repository is published under the [GNU Affero General Public License v3](https://opensource.org/licenses/AGPL-3.0) license.
+This repository is published under the [AGPL-3.0) license.
 Please see our [code of conduct](https://github.com/turbot/.github/blob/main/CODE_OF_CONDUCT.md).
 We look forward to collaborating with you!

 [Steampipe](https://steampipe.io) is a product produced exclusively by [Turbot HQ, Inc](https://turbot.com).
 It is distributed under our commercial terms.
 Others are allowed to make their own distribution of the software, but cannot use any of the Turbot trademarks, cloud services, etc. You can learn more in our [Open Source FAQ](https://turbot.com/open-source).